High Arch Foot Treatment in Singapore

 • Genetics: Many people inherit high arches, especially if there is a family history of this foot structure.

-• Muscle imbalances: Weakness in certain muscles combined with tightness in others can pull the foot into a high-arched position over time.
+• Muscle Imbalances: Weakness in certain muscles combined with tightness in others can pull the foot into a high-arched position over time.

-• Injuries or contractures: Trauma, misalignment, or restricted movement after an injury can cause soft tissues to tighten, leading to the development of a high arch.
+• Injuries or Contractures: Trauma, misalignment, or restricted movement after an injury can cause soft tissues to tighten, leading to the development of a high arch.

-• Congenital conditions: Some babies are born with structural contractures, such as clubfoot, which can cause pes cavus even in the absence of any neurological condition.
+• Congenital Conditions: Some babies are born with structural contractures, such as clubfoot, which can cause pes cavus even in the absence of any neurological condition.

 High arches can affect the way your feet absorb shock and bear weight, often leading to a range of symptoms that may get worse over time.